 After watching a news special about the amount of pesticides used on certain types of produce, a gentleman decides to turn an 8-foot by 10-foot section of his backyard into a vegetable garden.
 He spends the winter researching vegetable garden designs, soil amendment, seeding, and planting.
 When spring finally arrives, the man is busy preparing the land, planting seeds, and weeding.
 The man is feeling great as he experiences more exercise than he’s had in years and more time outside than he’s had in a long time.
 Best of all, when his grandchildren visit they love to go out into the garden to see how the plants are changing, to see the small vegetables taking shape, and to help their grandfather with weeding.

 Later in the growing season, the grandchildren come again and are overwhelmed with excitement when their grandfather hands them a bowl to help harvest some of the vegetables.
 Since they have been involved with the growing and harvesting of the vegetables, the grandchildren are excited to try the produce they have worked so hard on.
 They bite into the fresh green beans and juicy tomatoes, and laughter ensues as they are pleasantly surprised with the intense flavors of the homegrown vegetables.
 Grandfather smiles with a twinkle in his eye as he enjoys his vegetables too.
 Roots spreading and growing.

-Human roots can grow and spread if make time the time to be outside, use space to explore, choose to spend time with loved ones, and learn to play again.
+Human roots can grow and spread if we take the time to be outside, use space to explore, choose to spend time with loved ones, and learn to play again.
 My hope is that Unbound Roots will provide the tools necessary for your roots to spread and grow.
-Whether it’s in the gardens, in the great outdoors, or learning about the incredible history of the family farm, we can help you achieve Unbound Roots.
+Whether it’s in the gardens, in the great outdoors, or by motivating you to research your own family history by reading about the incredible history of the family farm, we can help you achieve Unbound Roots.